Aniruddha-Tapas/Obstacle-Detection-and-Path-Planning/README.md

 Check that script to see the main functionality.
 Follow the comments to undertand the code better.

-`astarsearch.py` contains the implemenatation of A* search algo.
+`astarsearch.py` contains the implementation of A* search algo.

 `traversal.py` contains the script to traverse through the image to find objects/min path.